Climate Jargon

 Scenario: Reasonable and simplified description of how the future could develop

-Scope 1 emissions: Greenhouse gases released from operations
+Scope 1 emissions: Greenhouse gases released directly from operations

-Scope 2 emissions: Indirect emissions from purchased energy
+Scope 2 emissions: Indirect greenhouse gases released from purchased energy

-Scope 3 emissions: All other indirect emissions from suppliers or users of something, hard to measure
+Scope 3 emissions: All other indirect greenhouse gases released by suppliers or users of something, hard to measure

-Sea level: Average ocean height at a shoreline between high tide and low tide
+Sea level: Average height of the ocean at a shoreline

 Sea level rise (SLR): Increase in sea level due to melting of glaciers and ice sheets, plus thermal expansion of seawater